 Country or Region

 When building a locator, country is used to help handle local address patterns and formats, as well as identify where country-specific geocoding logic should be applied to the reference data.
 Region and region abbreviation are also important because they are used to help create different forms of state highways that are specific to each region or state.
 If the primary reference data used to build a locator contains data for multiple regions, you can search addresses or locations in all regions or limit your search and exclude matches outside of a selection of countries or regions.
 When building a locator with data for multiple countries or regions, the reference data must have a country code field.
 When you run the Create Locator tool, for Country or Region, select <As defined in data> to use the country codes you defined.
+See the Supported Country Codes column for the input value to use as the three-character country code in the reference data.

 Showing country code in geocoded output